hovgaardgames/startupcompany/README.md

 # Startup Company - Bugs and Issues

-Public repository for managing bugs and issues using Github Issues.
+Public repository for hosting documentation.